Test pregnant women for Group B Strep to save babies’ lives, say campaigners

 Iwan Thomas MBE, a British Olympic 400m sprinter, lent his backing to the campaign to urge more hospitals to sign up to the trial.

-“Watching Teddy covered in tubes and fighting for his life in intensive care was by far the worst experience of my life,” the athlete said of his first child who developed the illness after he was born.
+“Watching Teddy covered in tubes and fighting for his life in intensive care was by far the worst experience of my life,” the athlete said of his first child, who developed the illness after he was born.

 “Fortunately, Teddy's made a great recovery from his group B Strep infection, but I know there are those less fortunate whose children have died or survived with life-changing disabilities.“